Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Methods

-where $\lambda_{\alpha}$ are the $\alpha(=1,\ldots, N^2-1)$th generator of SU($N$) with ${\rm Tr}[\lambda_\alpha\lambda_\beta]=2 \delta_{\alpha,\beta}$~\cite{georgi2000lie,gell_mann_symmetries_1962}.
-Since an imbalance among the flavor occupations serves as a reliable indicator of ferromagnetic order, it is sufficient to characterize the magnetic order using the $(N-1)$ diagonal generators, whose matrix elements have vanishing off-diagonal components.
+where $\lambda_{\alpha}$ $(\alpha=1,\ldots, N^2-1)$ are the generators of SU($N$) with ${\rm Tr}[\lambda_\alpha\lambda_\beta]=2 \delta_{\alpha,\beta}$~\cite{georgi2000lie,gell_mann_symmetries_1962}.
+Since imbalance in the flavor occupations serves as a reliable indicator of ferromagnetic order, it is sufficient to characterize the magnetic order using the $(N-1)$ diagonal generators, whose matrix elements have vanishing off-diagonal components.
 Consequently, one can restrict the analysis to the diagonal components of Green's function without loss of generality.

 The Dyson equation for the lattice Green's function is then given by